-Yoast SEO is the most popular and widely used search engine optimization plugin for WordPress, the de facto leader for many years.
+Yoast SEO is the most popular search engine optimization plugin for WordPress, the de facto leader for many years.
 However the plugin is slowly falling behind its main competitors, many of which provide a better stack of features and a better user experience.

 - It gets the jobs done;